Last updated: December 27, 2023

 Additional Information for Our Customers and Vendors

 We may collect and process your name, job title, phone number, email address, and other similar types of contact information if you work for or with one of our existing or prospective Customers or Vendors.
 We may collect this information directly from you, from the Customer or Vendor with whom you work, from your colleagues or other associates, or from a third-party data source.
-We collect and process this information for purposes of marketing our products and services, improving our products and services, and transacting business with our Subscribers and Vendors.
+We collect and process this information for purposes of marketing our products and services, improving our products and services, and transacting business with our Customers and Vendors.

 Also, if you use our products and services in connection with a Customer account, you may be assigned a username and you may be required to select a password.
 You may be required to furnish your username and password, within the products and services, solely to authenticate yourself.
 In connection with dual factor authentication processes, you may also be sent an email, to the email address you or our Customer provide to us, or a text message, to the phone number you or our Customer provide to us, again, solely to authenticate yourself.